 • Provide information and options for dealing with unacceptable behaviour.

-• Explain the support services available to you.
+• Explain the support services available.

 • If necessary, provide support after the complaints process is finished.

-Discussions with a Contact Person are confidential and will not be divulged to a third person without your agreement.
+Discussions with a Contact Person are confidential and will not be divulged to a third person without agreement.

 The following people belong to the Harassment Contact Network.
 Please feel free to contact one of them if necessary.

 I am Monica Shirer the International Student Support and Accommodation Officer for the Auckland Campus.
 I believe that we are all entitled to work and study in a safe environment.
 Harassment and bullying are unacceptable behaviours and you should not be afraid to speak up.

 If you feel that you are being bullied or harassed, or treated in an unacceptable manner, feel free to come and talk to me in a confidential manner.
 You can contact me on M: 027 405 5170 E: firstname.lastname@example.org you or visit me in AQ906.

 I am a senior lecturer in Information Technology in the School of Computing.
 I believe that a safe study or work environment is very important and that harassment is unacceptable in any form.
 So if you feel that you are being bullied or harassed, or treated in an unacceptable manner, feel free to come and talk confidentially about your problems with me.
 The best way to contact me is by email email@example.com or you can book an appointment at Reception in the C Block.